 The True Pelvis is involved in the process of arrival, thus named obstetric pelvis/true pelvis.
 The false pelvis is actually a part of the abdominal cavity suitable.
 So, the student must understand its size, form, and measurements in detail.

-The pelvis is split into the false or greater pelvis above, and true or lesser pelvis, situated below.
-The Pelvic inlet is a plane of division is pelvic inlet created by the sacral promontory behind and linea terminalis at the sides and front.
+The division of pelvis is done into the false or greater pelvis, situated above and true or lesser pelvis, situated below.
+The Pelvic inlet is a plane of division created by the sacral promontory behind and linea terminalis, situated at the sides and front.
 The ilium, the iliopectineal line (pecten), and the pubic crest follow the linea terminalis from behind as a continuous line.

 Regions of The True Pelvis

 The true pelvis presents the pelvic inlet, pelvic outlet, and pelvic cavity.

 - Posteriorly: Sacral promontory and anterior margins of alae of the sacrum.

 - In front: Upper margin of the pubic symphysis and pubic crests.

 - Anteriorly: Lower margin of the pubic symphysis.